-- Foreign brands continue to show interest in local sales and/or production, with Daimler, VW, Skoda, Fiat and Peugeot among the brands reportedly in talks to enter the market. - Low base effects, pent up demand, and consumer preferences for foreign brands will drive growth in the automotive market. - A recovery in the mining sector will boost commercial vehicle sales over our 2016-2020 forecast period.
+- Foreign brands continue to show interest in local sales and/or production, with Citroën now to be produced locally. - Low base effects, pent up demand, and consumer preferences for foreign brands will drive growth in the automotive market. - A booming construction sector underpins our upbeat outlook for commercial vehicle sales.